jarinkhan/Implementations-of-Theoretical-Whitebox-Cryptographic-Solutions/README.md

 ## Execution Script

 A bash script is employed to compile and execute the C++ code.
-The script ensures that the necessary dependencies are configured, and the compilation process is initiated.
-Below is a simplified example of the script:

 ```bash
 #!/bin/bash